paveli/awesome-distraction-free/contributing.md

 ---

+## Only awesome is awesome

+Research if the stuff you're including is actually awesome.
+Only put stuff on the list that you or another contributor can personally recommend.
+You should rather leave stuff out than include too much.

 Ensure your pull request adheres to the following guidelines:

 - Ensure the tool you are adding is distraction-free by it's nature